 - Low volume production parts

 Build extremely light, large-scale parts in record time with Stratasys Direct Manufacturing’s exclusive ID-Light process.
 Ideal for concept modeling, prototyping, and creating master patterns, ID-Light is available in both SL and FDM technologies.
 ID-Light FDM is best for strength, while ID-Light SL is best for cosmetic applications.
+ID-Light parts can be built in FDM with PC-ABS, PC-ISO, PC, ULTEM 9085, ASA, ABS M30, and ABS M30i and in SL with SC 1000.
 Learn more about ID-Light

 3D Printed Vacuum Forming Tool Grants Curt G. Joa Customization and a Competitive Edge